Rheoli Poen (MSc)

 Pain is a multidimensional phenomenon and as such needs to be managed through multidisciplinary initiatives.
 These initiatives must be based on specialist knowledge, rigorous research and an advanced understanding of the physiological and behavioural concepts involved.

-E-learning assessment strategies enable students to focus on their areas of interest and are structured to allow students to evaluate the topic in relation to their practice and professional base.
+Our assessments are structured to allow you to focus on your own areas of interest and to evaluate topics in relation to your practice and professional base.

 Meini prawf derbyn

 In addition to satisfying the University’s general entrance requirement, including English language requirements, you must:

 - Hold a higher education qualification, minimum of a BSc (Hons) grade 2:2 or equivalent, from a recognised institution.